Mount Ararat Eastern Turkey, Turkey Travel Guide

 If you wish to donate, do so through established local charities or schools.
 This ensures your contribution reaches those in need effectively.
 Giving money directly to children can inadvertently encourage begging.
 It is better to support community programs for lasting positive change.

 Prioritize locally owned businesses for accommodation, food, and transport.
 Confirm your climbing tour operator pays fair wages to guides, porters, and muleteers.
 Avoid any exploitative practices.
-These choices help preserve the unique character of the destination.
+These alternatives help preserve the unique character of the destination.